 So with SSDs, just let Windows do its thing and don't worry about defragmentation.
 You can use the Optimize Drive tool below to do a general optimization of the drive, including sending the TRIM command to optimize performance.
 This doesn't do a traditional defrag on the SSD, though.
-For your mechanical drives, you can check and fix its fragmentation status with the steps below.
+For your mechanical drives, here's how to defragment your drive in Windows 10.

 1. Open the disk optimization tool by searching for "optimize" or "defrag" in the taskbar.

 2. Select your hard drive and click Analyze.
 Note that if you have a SSD, this option is grayed out and not available.

 3. Check the percentage of fragmented files in the results.

 There's no hard and fast rule about how fragmented your drive should be before you defrag it.
 You might want to keep your fragmentation percentage under 5% or so, however, so that the defragmentation process doesn’t take too long to finish.

 4. If you want to defragment your drive, click Optimize.
 It's best to do this when you don't need to use your computer for anything else, so you can let Windows defragment the drive efficiently.